Woods of Shavano

 Voluntary Community Association

 The Woods of Shavano Community Association (WOSCA) is an organization of residents and non-residents who pay member dues and donate volunteer hours to maintain neighborhood assets and access neighborhood amenities.
-WOSCA is fortunate to own a swimming pool, community park and tennis courts, all of which attract residents to the neighborhood and increase those residents’ property values.
+WOSCA is fortunate to have a swimming pool, community park and 2 sets of tennis courts, all of which attract residents to the neighborhood and increase property values.

 Membership dues are applied to pay for utility bills, landscaping fees, swimming pool maintenance and other necessary expenses.
 Each February, the Association holds its annual meeting, where members discuss the budget and elect Directors.
 Active Full members vote on all issues concerning the Association.
 Active Supporting members are eligible to vote on issues not related to the use of clubhouse, swimming, and tennis facilities.